RadicalOyster/ot-harjoitustyo/README.md

 * Implement enemy units and basic combat
 * Simple ai
 * (Possibly) a scrolling camera to allow for bigger maps
-* Clean up project structure and code
+* Clean up project structure and code, especially the main loop

 # Tehtävät